 Each building must have sufficiently spacious and safe escape routes for movement.
-In the event of a fire or other accident, people will be able to get out through them fast and safely.
+In the event of a fire or other accident, people will be able to get out through them quickly and safely.
 If possible, always use the marked evacuation routes to escape.
 These are the safest routes.

 The first task of the rescue workers and everyone else is to help the people in danger immediately.
 The order of rescuing depends on the nature of the danger.

-Departure and rescue in the event of a fire
+Leaving and rescue in the event of a fire

 - It is your own safety that is essential when rescuing people.